janrembold/janrembold.github.io/slides/es6/changes/for-of.md

    console.log(value);
 }

-// works for all `iterable` objects:
+// works for all `iterable` objects
 // like Array, Map, Set, Strings, arguments...
 ```